 Three key pillars provide the foundation for a harmonious family: trust, respect and teamwork.
-Teamwork can be the easiest and most fun to teach.
-Think about it… there are endless opportunities for the family to engage as a team.
+When you use a little teamwork to write a family mission statement, there are endless opportunities for your family to engage as a team.

 The New Year brings a great occasion for a team challenge.
 Instead of focusing on individual ‘resolutions,’ families can create a family mission statement: a united goal that will get everyone working together.